 The lands on the west side of Ninth Line are predominantly vacant, with limited agricultural uses remaining.
-The primary use is rural residential, with approximately 20 detached homes on large lots.
+The primary use is rural residential, with detached homes on large lots.
 Other existing uses include Churchill Meadows Animal Hospital, St. Peter's Mission Church, Sid's Pond and Gardenscape (a landscaping supply business), an outdoor storage operation, and the Enbridge/Union Gas/TransCanada Joint Operating Facility (a natural gas transmission and distribution pumping station).
-The Churchill Meadows Community Centre and Park are currently under construction between Eglinton Avenue West and Britannia Road West, approximately 310 m (1,017 ft.) north of the subject lands.
+The area is served by the newly constructed Churchill Meadows Community Centre and Park on the west side of Ninth Line north of Erin Centre Boulevard, approximately 850 m (2,788 ft.) north of the subject lands.